 It is one of the most cost efficient way to get your digital signs going if you're just starting.

 Before we get going, a few limitations you should take note.

-- Roku has a smaller on-board storage.
-Be mindful of how much content to cache on it.
+- Roku has small storage, be mindful of how much content you would like to cache on it